 A high-level overview of the complete Jedd system is given in Figure 1.
-Jedd programs are written in our extension to Java, and are translated to Java programs using the jeddc compiler.
-The jeddc compiler is composed of a frontend (parser and semantic analysis) and a back-end (physical domain assignment and code generation).
+Jedd programs are written in our extension to Java, and are provided as input to the jeddc compiler.
+The jeddc compiler is composed of a front-end (parser and semantic analysis) and a back-end (physical domain assignment and code generation).
 The physical domain assignment module calls an external SAT solver tool.
-The Java files produced by jeddc and other ordinary Java files are compiled using a Java compiler, producing class files with calls to the Jedd runtime library, which interfaces using JNI to a BDD package.
+The output of jeddc is in the form of standard Java files which can be incorporated into any Java project.
+The Java files produced by jeddc, along with other ordinary Java source making up a project, are compiled to class files using a standard Java compiler such as javac.
+Unless the code written in Jedd is modified, jeddc is not needed when recompiling the Java part of the project.
+The resulting class files contain calls to the Jedd runtime library, which interfaces using JNI to a BDD package.
 A JVM is used to execute the classes along with the Jedd runtime.
 The runtime also includes a profiler, which writes profile information into a SQL database.
 When combined with CGI scripts accessing the database, an HTML browser can be used to navigate profiler views of BDD operations.